organix/uFork/ufork-wasm/awp.md

         A function that is called when a connection is closed.
 If the connection failed, the 'reason' parameter should explain why.

-It returns a requestor that takes a `listen_callback`:

-    listen_callback(stop, reason)

-        If successful, the 'stop' parameter is a function that stops listening when called.
-Otherwise 'stop' is undefined and 'reason' provides an explanation.

-The requestor may return a `cancel` function that cancels the listen attempt.
+It produces a `stop` function that stops listening when called, and may return a `cancel` function that cancels the listen attempt.

-Once closed, stopped or cancelled, the `on_open`, `on_receive`, and `on_close` callbacks are not called again.
+Once stopped or cancelled, the `on_open`, `on_receive`, and `on_close` callbacks are not called again.

 ### Frames